ret2src/OSCP-Exam-Report-Template-Markdown/README.md

 docker run --rm -it --name report-generator -v $(pwd)/output:/root/report-generator/output -v $(pwd)/src:/root/report-generator/src report-generator
 ```

 The above command will launch an Ubuntu-based container that has all the dependencies installed for the report generator to work correctly.

-**IMPORTANT: Replace the FULL_PATH_TO_LOCAL_SRC_FOLDER section with the local directory you want to store your markdown files and images in. ie: /home/noraj/src**

-**IMPORTANT: Replace the FULL_PATH_TO_LOCAL_OUTPUT_FOLDER section with the local directory you want to store your PDF and/or 7z archive in. ie: /home/noraj/output"**

-From within the spawned shell, you can use either the automated or the manual commands to generate the report PDF.
+From within the spawned shell, you can use either use the automated or the manual commands to generate the report PDF.

 ## Color sets